RE, Philosophy and Ethics

 - Inspirational people?

-In year 8 boys have one lesson a week and are taught in their form groups.
+In year 8 students have one lesson a week and are taught in their form groups.
 We turn to explore the faiths in more detail, exploring the following religions:

-In year 9 boys have two lessons a week and are taught in mixed groups.
+In year 9 students have two lessons a week and are taught in mixed groups.
 We continue with religious beliefs and then turn to some wider themes:

 - Religion and Sport